jdb/jdb.github.com/concurrent/preemptive.rst

 The scheduling overhead does not occur with Twisted.
-I assume the reader is curious to see the Twisted can have many increment pending on a global variable and the associated performance, it is be shown as soon as the required Twisted concepts have been presented (Spoiler_:
+I assume the reader is curious to see the Twisted can have many increment pending on a global variable and the associated performance, it is be shown as soon as the required Twisted concepts have been presented.
-Twisted is twice as fast as even the fast unsafe code).